Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 Cables, Inears,smart phones, micro SD and chargers

 Also in relation to the discount on each category the to 5 highest discount are as follows:
-Home improvement- 57%
+-Home improvement- 57%
-computer and accessories- 53%
+-computer and accessories- 53%
-Health and personal care- 53%
+-Health and personal care- 53%
-Electronics- 50%
+-Electronics- 50%
-Muscical instruments- 46%
+-Muscical instruments- 46%

 Comparing the rating with the discount it shows that when the discount was higher the RATING was also higher.